 Managing Your Business

-How to get the best out of temporary employees
+How to get the best out of interns and temporary employees

 Take the opportunity to evaluate potential hires